breadboard-ai/breadboard/packages/breadboard/README.md

 }
 ```

-The `serialize` function is also takes a single argument: a metadata object that describes the board.
+The `serialize` function also takes a single argument: a metadata object that describes the board.

 <table style='font-family:"Courier New", Courier, monospace; font-size:80%;'>
 	<td><b>Name</b></td>